-The directors of the Company have set June 5, 2017 as the record date for determining which Shareholders are entitled to vote at the Meeting.
-Only registered Shareholders on June 5, 2017 are entitled to vote at the Meeting or at any adjournment or postponement of the Meeting.
-Each registered Shareholder has one vote for each Common share held at the close of business on June 5, 2017.
-On that date, the Company had 113,511,468 Common shares outstanding.
+The directors of the Company have set June 7, 2018 as the record date for determining which Shareholders are entitled to vote at the Meeting.
+Only registered Shareholders on June 7, 2018 are entitled to vote at the Meeting or at any adjournment or postponement of the Meeting.
+Each registered Shareholder has one vote for each Common share held at the close of business on June 7, 2018.
+On that date, the Company had 113,531,412 Common shares outstanding.

 On April 7, 2017, Franklin Resources, Inc. ("Franklin Templeton") filed on SEDAR a report in Form 62-103F3 (known as an Alternative Monthly Report) that "[a]s at March 31, 2017, Franklin Templeton, which reports on transactions by one or more affiliated investment managers which act in the capacity as discretionary investment manager to underlying funds and managed accounts (collectively, the "Accounts"), as a result of a series of transactions, increased its holdings ... [so that] the aggregate number of shares held of [the Company] as at March 31, 2017 was 11,864,899."
-That is 10.45% of the Common shares of the Company outstanding on June 5, 2017.
-However, in the report, Franklin Templeton "specifically disclaims any beneficial ownership of the reported shares" and notes that "[e]ach individual investment manager maintains discretionary authority to exercise investment control or direction over the shares held for the Accounts as the beneficial owner" and that "[t]he transactions were done ... in the ordinary course of business, for investment purposes only and not for the purpose of exercising control or direction over [the Company]."
-The directors and executive officers of the Company have concluded that, to their knowledge, as of June 5, 2017, there was no person or company which beneficially owned, or controlled or directed, directly or indirectly, Common shares carrying 10% or more of the voting rights attached to the Common shares.
+Franklin Templeton has notified the Company that, as of May 31, 2018, a total of 12,915,199 shares "are beneficially held by various funds and separate accounts that are managed by investment advisers indirectly owned by Franklin Resources, Inc." That is 11.38% of the Common shares of the Company outstanding on June 7, 2018.
+However, in the Alternative Monthly Report, Franklin Templeton "specifically disclaims any beneficial ownership of the reported shares" and notes that "[e]ach individual investment manager maintains discretionary authority to exercise investment control or direction over the shares held for the Accounts as the beneficial owner" and that "[t]he transactions were done ... in the ordinary course of business, for investment purposes only and not for the purpose of exercising control or direction over [the Company]."
+The directors and executive officers of the Company have concluded that, to their knowledge, as of June 7, 2018, there was no person or company which beneficially owned, or controlled or directed, directly or indirectly, Common shares carrying 10% or more of the voting rights attached to the Common shares.